OpenConext/OpenConext-deploy/DEVELOPMENT.md

 EngineBlock.
 Simplest is to use a browser addon to enable xdebug for that request, such as [this Chrome addon][1] or [this Firefox addon][2].

+## Database Access

+In the development environment an additional database user is created that has full access to all databases that are present in the VM.
+The credentials are username: `development` and password `development`.
+This used can connect from outside the VM, allowing you to set up your favorite Database Administration Tool for usage with this VM.

 # How to set up the development environment

 ## Create the required Directory Structure